 .
 If you have a CE Direct login ID and password (generally provided by your employer), please log in as you normally would at cedirect.continuingeducation.com

 and search for this topic title.

-Gannett Education is recognized by the American Council on Exercise as a Continuing Education Specialist (provider #250164).
-This course is approved for 0.7 ACE CEC (course approval #CL171038).
+OnCourse Learning is recognized by the American Council on Exercise as a Continuing Education Specialist (provider #250164).
+This course is approved for 0.7 ACE CEC.

 The American College of Sports Medicine’s Professional Education Committee certifies that Nutrition Dimension meets the criteria for official ACSM Approved Provider status from 2010 to 2013 (provider #681205).
+ACSM’s Professional Education Committee certifies that OnCourse Learning meets the criteria for official ACSM Approved Provider status from 2013 to December 2019 (provider #730441).
 This course is approved for 7.0 ACSM CEC.
 ACSM approved providership of these programs does not imply endorsement of the sponsoring organization’s products/services.